hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-special-supplemental-nut-937321d1.md

       and integrity.
 This includes addressing certification and vendor issues that could result in improper payments.
     Mitigation_Strategy: app6_1
   - Action_Taken: Completed
     Completion_Date: FY2024 Q4
+    Description_Action_Taken: A prime example of the Food and Nutrition Service (FNS) Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) implementing corrective actions are through WIC oversight.
+FNS uses management evaluations (MEs) as its primary oversight tool.
+MEs assure program integrity by assessing WIC State agency compliance with Program requirements, evaluating the accomplishment of WIC Program objectives, and providing technical assistance to State Agencies and supporting efforts to improve and innovate.
+In FY 2020-2024, FNS' ME target area for WIC was Nutrition Services.
+Delivering high quality nutrition services is essential to carrying out the Program's mission.
+The Nutrition Services ME examines how State agencies plan for and deliver nutrition services, including nutrition and breastfeeding education.
+In addition to the ME target area, FNS also conducts a national risk-based ME assessment to identify State agencies with known program integrity issues.
+Program integrity issues include issues relating to improper payments, vendor management, certification/eligibility, fraud, or any other issue that poses a high monetary values risk to the Program.
+      The FY 2020-2024 target area also included a focus on updating existing ME materials and technology.
+The target area supports the United States Department of Agriculture (USDA) and FNS priorities related to providing high quality customer service to WIC State agency partners, as well as ensuring integrity in the WIC Program through the timely resolution of issues identified through MEs.
+FNS continues to analyze ME data to identify opportunities to improve program administration and integrity.
+This includes addressing certification and vendor issues that could result in improper payments.
+    Mitigation_Strategy: atp6_1
+  - Action_Taken: Completed
+    Completion_Date: FY2024 Q4
     Description_Action_Taken: The Food and Nutrition Service (FNS) has implemented